Bhattacharya-Lab/PolyFold/README.md

 ## How to Compile and Run the Source Code

+It is extremely important that you ensure you are using the correct version of Java in order for PolyFold to function properly.
+PolyFold is built for long term stability and runs on Java 11.
+The Java 11 JDK and JRE can be downloaded at https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html

 ### Using Make
 1. Run the following line to compile the code:
 ```